 By default, MD HQ users who do not have NPI numbers on file can enter medications on a patient's chart but they cannot e-prescribe (route the prescription to a pharmacy) unless an authorized prescriber has officially allowed them to e-prescribe on their behalf.

-To set this up, any provider with a valid NPI number and who has registered as an ePrescriber just needs to log into the EMR and hover over their initials in the top right and select the option for "Rx Delegation":
+To set this up, a provider with a valid NPI number and who has registered as an ePrescriber just needs to log into the EMR and hover over their initials in the top right and select the option for "Rx Delegation":

-Once that is saved, the permitted users will be able to write, renew, and route drugs via the SureScripts network under any provider than has authorized them.
-When routing drugs the supporting user will be prompted to select which provider's authority they'll be prescribing under.
+Once that is saved, the permitted users will be able to write, renew, and route drugs via the SureScripts network under any provider than has authorized them (authorization needs to be set up separately for each provider).